 The first thing to consider when planning your Glacier National Park camping trip is when to visit.
 Summer is the most popular time of year, but comes with crowded trails and packed campsites.

 During my visit in late July, it was around 80F during the day, but got down into the 40’s at night.
 All of the trails we hiked still had remnants of snow.
 If you plan to go earlier in the summer, rangers recommend bringing crampons and trekking poles to navigate the icy trail conditions (read my complete guide to winter hiking gear for more info).
-My favorite part of visiting this time of year was that the melting snow gave way to rushing waterfalls and blooming wildflowers along the trails.
+My favorite part of visiting this time of year was that the melting snow gave way to rushing waterfalls, ripe huckleberries and blooming wildflowers along the trails.

 Getting Around Glacier National Park